RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 We'll start with the simplest option of looking at Head 1 (because its attention values are simply periodic in only 4 Hz), and visualize the 2D subspace corresponding to the 4 Hz circle in the embedding space.
 Now, what does this mean?

-Remember that **to visualize the 4 Hz circle in the embedding space, we had to use the fourier coefficients to figure out 2 directions to use as our 2D axes**:
+Remember that **to visualize the 4 Hz circle in the embedding space**, we had to **use the fourier coefficients to infer a 2D basis**:

 ```python
 k = 4